adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

 **Conceptual Example**

-To illustrate this more clearly consider the

 **Frequentist Approach**

 A frequentist would reason that since the mean height is an actual number, they cannot assign a random probability to it being equal to, less than, or greater than a certain value.

-Therefore, a Frequentist would collect some sample data from the universal data and estimate the mean as the value which is most consistent with the actual mean.
+Therefore, a frequentist would collect some sample data from the universal data and estimate the mean as the value which is most consistent with the actual mean.
 This is known as a maximum likelihood estimate.
 When the distribution is normal, this estimate is simply the